auyer/FastGate/README.md

 ```
 {
   "address" : "https://yourEndpoint:8080"
-  "uri"     : "/api/your_resource"
+  "resource"     : "resource-name"
 }
 ```
-### Now send the desired request to `yourip:yourport/api/your_resource` and see it working !
+### Now send the desired request to `fastgate-ip:fastgate-port/your_resource` with the following header `X-fastgate-resource : resource-name`  and it should be working !